uofr/moodle-atto_kaltura/README.md

 * Web-camera recording function supports the Mozilla Firefox, Google Chrome, Opera and Safari.
 For smartphones and tablets, you can record movies through a normal media uploader.
 * Uploading and recording functions in resource and activity modules may not work well with smartphones.
 Because, low resolution screen cannot display these forms correctly.

-Change log of YU Kaltura Media Resource
+Change log of YU Kaltura Media for Atto
 ------

+Version 1.0.3

+* fixed some statements in attorecorder.js, and button.js, in order to according to the Moodle coding style.

 Version 1.0.2